 A CA that is part of the FPKI is called a participating certification authority.
-Hundreds of participating CAs form the FPKI network.
+Over a hundred participating CAs form the FPKI network.

 For historical records, we might label or identify CA systems using a category that shows when the system was established and for what types of communities it is or was used.

 We realize all the acronyms and labels may be confusing and welcome your input to help us improve, add information over time, and simplify where needed.

 |Certification Authority Category||Description|